|What is Assisted Living?|

 Assisted Living: The housing and health care alternative combining independence with personal care in a warm, dignified, community setting.

 What is assisted living?

-The Assisted Living Federation of America (ALFA) defines an assisted living residence as a special combination of housing, personalized supportive services and health care designed to meet the needs - both scheduled and unscheduled - of those who need help with activities of daily living.
+Assisted living is defined as a special combination of housing, personalized supportive services and health care designed to meet the individual needs - both scheduled and unscheduled - of those who need help with activities of daily living.

-How can I find an assisted living residence?
+How can I find an assisted living community?

 What is the philosophy of assisted living?